bellefleur06/QR-Code-Generator-App/README.md

 # QR-Code-Generator-App

-QR Code Generator App using JavaScript
+This system is developed using HTML, CSS and JavaScript